uladkasach/simple-lambda-client/README.md

 ## namespace (if you like)

-alternatively, you can build a full namespaced client:
+optionally, you can build a full namespaced client:

 ```ts
 // export the namespaced client